Ventriculoperitoneal shunting is surgery to treat excess cerebrospinal fluid (CSF) in the brain (hydrocephalus).

 Children may be born with hydrocephalus.
 It can occur with other birth defects of the spinal column or brain.
 Hydrocephalus can also occur in older adults.

 Shunt surgery should be done as soon as hydrocephalus is diagnosed.

-Risks for any anesthesia are:
+Risks of anesthesia are:

-Possible risks of ventriculoperitoneal shunt placement are:
+Risks of ventriculoperitoneal shunt placement are:

 The shunt may stop working.
 If this happens, fluid will begin to build up in the brain again.
 As a child grows, the shunt may need to be repositioned.